Designing Satellite Constellations with ModelCenter

 8. Select the Track parent altitude check box.

 You have defined a satellite with the characteristics and orbit you need.
-You will use the Satellite Collection () object and the Walker tool to generate a Walker constellation.
+Use a Satellite Collection object and the Walker Tool to generate a Walker constellation.
+A Satellite Collection object models a group of satellites as a single object in the Object Browser.
+The associated satellites do not appear in the Object Browser, but are available for analysis purposes within other computational tools.
 For your preliminary analysis, two satellites in one orbital plane are required.

 1. Insert a SatelliteCollection () object using the Walker Tool () method.